With so many different advertisements and brochures you might be getting, you’re probably wondering the same thing.

 - Supplements have higher monthly premiums but lower out-of-pocket expenses.

-- Advantage plans have little to no monthly premiums but usually very high out-of-pocket.
+- Advantage Plans have little to no monthly premiums but usually have a very high out-of-pocket.

 Remember, Supplements are completely optional.
 Learn more detail about different Medicare Supplements here.